Simple Estimation of Semiparametric Models with Measurement Errors: Introduction

 To the best of our knowledge, this paper is the first to provide an approach for $\sqrt{n}$-consistent and asymptotically normal and unbiased estimation of general GMM models with EIV that does not require any nonparametric estimation (or simulation).

 We are able to provide such an estimator because we focus on the models with moderate measurement errors.
 Modeling the variance of the measurement error as shrinking to zero with the sample size is a popular approach in Statistics.
 The method has been proposed by \cite{WolterFuller1982AS}, who used it to construct an approximate MLE\ estimator of a nonlinear regression model with Gaussian errors.
 Following their approach, the Statistics literature has mainly focused on the settings where the moments of the EIV needed to bias correct the estimators are either known or can be directly estimated from the available data such as repeated measurements (e.g., \QTR{citealp}{CarrollStefanski1990JASA,CarrollEtAl2006Book-ME}).
 In Economics, such data are relatively rare.
 The use of approximations with shrinking variance of measurement errors in Econometrics literature has been pioneered by \cite{Kadane1971Ecta}, \cite{Amemiya1985JoE}, and \cite {Chesher1991Biomet}.
-Such approximations have been used to check the sensitivity of naive estimators to the EIV by considering how the estimates change as the unknown moments of the measurement errors vary within some set of plausible values, e.g., see \cite{ChesherSchluter2002ReStud}, \cite {ChesherDumanganeSmith2002JoE}, \cite{BattistinChesher2014JoE}, \cite {Chesher2017JoE}, and \cite{HongTamer2003JoE}.
+Such approximations have been used to check the sensitivity of naive estimators to the EIV by considering how the estimates change as the unknown moments of the measurement errors vary within some set of plausible values, e.g., see \cite{ChesherSchluter2002ReStud}, \cite {ChesherDumanganeSmith2002JoE}, \cite{BattistinChesher2014JoE}, \cite {Chesher2017JoE}, and \cite{HongTamer2003JoE}. \citet{BoundBrownMathiowetz2001HBoE} review a broad list of validation studies matching standard economic dataset to administrative records.
+The estimates they report suggest that the measurement errors of moderate magnitude are typical for empirical applications.
+This suggests that the approach developed in this paper could prove valuable for a wide range of applied work.

 This paper differs from the earlier literature in several ways.
 First, it presents a way to estimate the unknown nuisance parameters (moments of the measurement errors) jointly with the parameters of interest.
 As a result, the approach can, for example, use instrumental variables as a source of identification. {} Second, the method applies to a very general class of semiparametric models specified by moment conditions.
 Third, the MERM approach allows the measurement errors to have larger magnitudes than most of the papers in the earlier literature; this is achieved by the MERM approach recursively bias correcting the bias correction terms.
-Fourth, our approach allows relaxing the assumption of classical measurement errors.

 The most widespread approach to identification of the EIV\ models in economic applications is to use instrumental variables, e.g., see \cite {HINP1991JoE,Newey2001REStat,Schennach2007Ecta,WangHsiao2011JoE}.
 In a recent paper, \cite{HahnHausmanKim2021EL} reconsider the regression model in \cite{Amemiya1990JoE} using a bias correction similar to ours.
 When proper excluded variables are not available, researchers have considered using higher moments of $X_{i}$ as instruments, e.g., see \cite {Reiersol1950Ecta,Lewbel1997Ecta,EricksonWhited2002ET,SchennachHu2013JASA,BenMosheDHaultfeuilleLewbel2017JoE} .
 When available, repeated measurements can also be used to identify the model, e.g., see \cite {HINP1991JoE,LiVuong1998JoE,Li2002JoE,Schennach2004Ecta}.
 The MERM estimator accommodates these identification approaches within a unified estimation framework.